germinateplatform/germinate-training/flapjack-5.md

 The same process can be applied to lines by clicking in line mode.
 Lines can be deselected by clicking and or dragging on specific Lines in the Genotype view.
 They are now removed from our analysis but are visible in the genotype view.
-It’s possible to remove them from the genotype view by selecting the edit menu, clicking the ‘Show/hide line option and clicking the ‘Hide all the lines that are NOT currently selected option.
+It's possible to remove them from the genotype view by selecting the edit menu, clicking the ‘Show/hide line option and clicking the ‘Hide all the lines that are NOT currently selected option.
 They will disappear from view and any analysis carried out but can be re-introduced at any time using the same menu options and select Restore hidden lines.
 Lines can also be filtered using the filter lines option in the edit menu.
 Lines can be filtered on missing lines, heterozygous lines and homozygous lines.
 Filtering levels are controlled using the percentage slider and specific chromosomes can also be selected for filtering.
-Let’s look at an example:
+Let's look at an example:
 If we were working with cultivars or pure breeding lines, we would not expect high levels of heterozygosity.
 Using the edit menu, select filter lines, then heterozygous lines.
 The following filter options appear.
-Select the chromosomes we’d like to use in our filtering then using the slider, select our cut off for heterozygosity.
+Select the chromosomes we'd like to use in our filtering then using the slider, select our cut off for heterozygosity.
 Lower percentages will be more stringent.
 Flapjack will display the number of lines falling into this category.
 We have now selected the markers and lines we want to include in our analysis.
 Please move onto the next tutorial for more information